Amruta Khanvilkar: Further career and acclaim (2015–2021)

 The following year, she acted in the Marathi drama Well Done Baby (2021), which depicts the narrative of a modern young couple attempting to identify the purpose of their relationship while simultaneously dealing with the arrival of a new member into their life.
 A Mashable critic stated, "She aces it as Meera.
 Her frustrations, her dilemma, her insecurities, and her urge to gain some kind of normalcy in her life are brought to the fore by Khanvilkar so immaculately."
 The film was released directly on Amazon Prime Video.
-Over the years, she has also been part of television shows like 24 (2016), Dance India Dance 6 (2017), Famously Filmfare Marathi (2018), and Fear Factor: Khatron Ke Khiladi 10 (2020).